acteng/update-your-capital-schemes/docs/user-guide/index.md

 ### Change milestone dates

-The change milestones form allows you to make changes to planned and actual milestone dates associated with the scheme.
+After clicking “Change” in a scheme's milestones card you will be able to update planned and actual dates for each
-Once you have made changes to milestone dates you can click confirm to update those dates and return to the scheme page.
-The form validates that the date you have entered is a valid date.
-At this time, you are unable to remove a milestone date, therefore where a date is present it can only be changed not removed.
+milestone:

 ![Change milestone dates](change-milestone-dates.png)

+Revise the dates as necessary and click “Confirm” to submit the change.

+\pagebreak

 ### Review a scheme